James Ferentz

-James Ferentz (born June 5, 1989) is an American former football center, and currently the assistant offensive line coach for the New York Giants.
+James Ferentz (born June 5, 1989) is an American former football center who is currently the tight ends coach for the Houston Texans of the National Football League (NFL).
 He was signed by the Houston Texans as an undrafted free agent in 2014, and also played in the National Football League (NFL) for the Denver Broncos and New England Patriots (for whom he won Super Bowls 50 and LIII).
 He played college football for the Iowa Hawkeyes.

 Early life

 Ferentz played football at Iowa City High School in Iowa City, Iowa.
 He also wrestled earning second place at the Iowa high school wrestling tournament his senior year.

 College career

 Ferentz attended and played college football at Iowa from 2008–2012.
 He was named second-team All-Big Ten while at the University of Iowa.